 EXECUTIVE DIRECTOR: WENDY WILSON

 Having served in various capacities in leadership training ministry since 1984, Wendy’s great joy is envisioning and equipping women to participate fully in living out their design in the Image of God and in the grand calling of the Great Commission.
-With a BBA from Texas A&M University, and an MABS from Dallas Theological Seminary, Wendy has led inter-mission and inter-confessional mentoring and equipping efforts for 30+ years, having lived and traveled abroad for many of those years.
-After serving for 28 years with a pastoral training mission, with a focus on engaging women with shepherding gifts, she has served since 2012 as the Mission Advisor for Development of Women to the Missio Nexus network of mission agencies, and as the founder and Executive Director of the collaborative Women’s Development Track.
+With a BBA from Texas A&M University, and an MABS from Dallas Theological Seminary, Wendy has led inter-mission and inter-confessional mentoring and equipping efforts for 40+ years, having lived and traveled abroad for many of those years.
+After serving for 28 years with a pastoral training mission where she led the focus on training women with shepherding gifts, she moved into a new role as the Mission Advisor for Development of Women to the Missio Nexus network of mission agencies where she served from 2012-2024.
+She continues to serve as the founder and Executive Director of the collaborative Women’s Development Track until June 2026 when she’ll retire and pass the baton to Melissa Singfiel!

 BOARD OF DIRECTORS: